lazojs/lazo/docs/LazoApp.md

 ### <a name="loadModel"></a>`loadModel(modelName, options)`

-Loads a lazo model.
+Loads the lazo model.
 For more information on models refer to [LazoModel](LazoModel.md)

 #### Arguments
 - `modelName` *(String)*: The model name, it should match a model declared under the `models` directory;